awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 **![\[6\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/6.png) `&Key-Pair-Id=`*active CloudFront key pair Id for the key pair that you're using to generate the signature***
 The ID for an active CloudFront key pair, for example, APKA9ONS7QCOWEXAMPLE\.
 The CloudFront key pair ID tells CloudFront which public key to use to validate the signed URL\.
 CloudFront compares the information in the signature with the information in the policy statement to verify that the URL has not been tampered with\.
 The key pair ID that you include in CloudFront signed URLs must be the ID of an active key pair for one of your trusted signers:
-   + **Web distributions** – The key pair must be associated with an AWS account that is one of the trusted signers for the applicable cache behavior\.
+   + **Web distributions** – The key pair must be associated with an AWS account that is one of the trusted signers for the cache behavior\.
    + **RTMP distributions** – The key pair must be associated with an AWS account that is one of the trusted signers for the distribution\.
 For more information, see [Specifying the AWS Accounts That Can Create Signed URLs and Signed Cookies \(Trusted Signers\)](private-content-trusted-signers.md)\.
 If you make a key pair inactive while rotating CloudFront key pairs, and if you're generating signed URLs programmatically, you must update your application to use a new active key pair for one of your trusted signers\.
 If you're generating signed URLs manually, you must create new signed URLs\.
 For more information about rotating key pairs, see [Rotating CloudFront Key Pairs](private-content-trusted-signers.md#private-content-rotating-key-pairs)\.